US

 V. Real Misclassification Case Studies

 Most modern organizations operate a hybrid workforce, utilizing both full-time employees and independent contractors.
-While this offers flexibility, it requires a "clean break" in management styles.
+While this offers flexibility, it requires a clean break in management styles.

-• The "Hybrid" Risk: Many companies use a mix of both.
-Red flags include providing a company email, requiring fixed "9-to-5" hours, or being the contractor's sole source of income.
+The “Hybrid” Risk: many companies use a mix of both.
+Red flags include providing a company email, requiring fixed “9-to-5” hours, or being the contractor's sole source of income.

-How to structure mixed teams safely:
+How to structure mixed teams safely

-• Differentiated Tools: Avoid giving contractors internal "employee" badges, @company.com email addresses (unless strictly necessary for security), or company-provided laptops.
+• Differentiated tools: avoid giving contractors internal “employee” badges, @company.com email addresses (unless strictly necessary for security), or company-provided laptops.

-• Outcome vs. Hour Tracking: Pay contractors based on project milestones (deliverables), while employees are paid for their time and availability.
+• Outcome vs. hour tracking: pay contractors based on project milestones (deliverables), while employees are paid for their time and availability.

-• Reporting Lines: Contractors should not manage employees, nor should they be subject to the same performance review process as regular staff.
+• Reporting lines: contractors should not manage employees, nor should they be subject to the same performance review process as regular staff.

-When to convert a contractor to an employee:
+When to convert a contractor to an employee

 Need help managing hybrid teams?
-We support 500+ companies globally, helping you structure 'Contract for Service' agreements that align with U.S. classification standards.
+We support 500+ companies globally, helping you structure Contract for Service agreements that align with U.S. classification standards.
 Contact us today.

 VI.
 How Slasify Protects Your Global Growth

-Managing U.S. payroll alongside international teams often leaves employers in a "compliance fog."
+Managing U.S. payroll alongside international teams often leaves employers in a compliance fog.
 2025 and 2026 brought a wave of new regulations, including updated IR35 audits in the UK and new CPF contribution tiers in Singapore.

-Case Study: Avoiding the $2M Trap
+Case study: avoiding the $2M trap

 A global tech firm recently used Slasify to reclassify 50 contractors across the US, UK, and Singapore.
-By converting them to EOR employees, they avoided an estimated $2M in potential misclassification penalties and back taxes during a pre-IPO audit.
+By converting them to EOR employees, they mitigated an estimated $2M in potential misclassification penalties and back taxes during a pre-IPO audit.

 "Slasify took the guesswork out of our US expansion.
-We hired 20 engineers in three months without ever worrying about FICA or W-2 filings."
+We hired 20 engineers in three months without ever worrying about FICA or W-2 filings." — VP of People, FinTech Series C

 V. US Social Security Tax 2026: Essential FAQs